overleaf/overleaf/server-ce/README.md

 	$ npm install
 	$ grunt install

+This will create a config file in `config/settings.development.coffee`.
+You should open this now and configure your AWS S3 credentials, and other custom settings.

 Now check that your system is set up correctly to run ShareLaTeX (checks that you have the required dependencies installed.)
 Watch out for any failures.